 IP Blocks

-The majority of streaming sites employ IP blocks as a means to restrict access for VPN users attempting to connect to their platforms.
-To accomplish this, they often rely on online services like IP2Location, which grant access to comprehensive databases containing VPN and proxy IP addresses.
+Many streaming platforms use IP blocks to prevent VPN users from accessing geo-blocked content.
+To do this, they often source VPN and proxy IP databases from services like IP2Location.
 Subsequently, these websites employ automated scripts designed to detect and block VPN IP addresses that want to establish connections with their platforms.
 What’s more, network administrators, internet service providers (ISPs), and governments with stringent policies employ firewalls to impede connections from VPN IP addresses, further limiting access to these platforms.

 Port Blocking